AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "purchase_ingredients",
   "description": "Purchase additional ingredients", "parameters": {
-    "ingredient_id": "ID of the ingredient to purchase", "quantity": "Amount to purchase"
+    "ingredientId": "ID of the ingredient to purchase", "quantity": "Amount to purchase"
   }
 }